nifte/nifte-mod/README.md

 ### HUD

 - FPS counter with position, scale, and color
-- Armor durability display
+- Armor durability display, including held items
 - Potion effect timers on status icons

 ### Camera

 - Skip front-facing third person
 - Auto third person while flying or riding
+- Dynamic third person: the mouse looks around, and WASD aims relative to the camera
-- Zoom (hold)
+- Zoom (hold; scroll to adjust FOV)
 - Fullbright
-- Disable fog
+- Disable terrain, water, lava, and status-effect fog

 ### Inventory

 - Scroll items between slots with the mouse wheel
 - Sort containers with the pick-block button
 - Improved item dragging
-- Drop confirmation
+- Drop confirmation for tools and weapons, enchanted items, or everything
 - Move around while containers are open
+- Quick eat: hold a key to swap to food, eat, and swap back
+- Quick use: bind keys to use hotbar slots 1–9

 ### Equipment

 - Auto totem refill
-- Auto elytra swap
+- Auto elytra swap (elytra in the air, chestplate on landing)
-- Auto tool swap
+- Auto tool swap, optionally from the full inventory
-- Auto weapon swap
+- Auto weapon swap, optionally from the full inventory
 - Stop tools from breaking

+### Combat

+- Remove mob death animations
+- Highlight hostile mobs
+- Highlight other players
+- Projectile trajectory preview
+- Attack through tall grass without breaking it

 ### Building